danguita/davidanguita.name/README.md

 * Powered by [Netlify](https://www.netlify.com/)
 * Coded with [vim](http://www.vim.org/)

-## Deploy on GitHub Pages

-My `/build` dir is linked to [another GitHub repo](https://github.com/danguita/danguita.github.com) which is configured as GitHub Page.

-After each build, I move into `/build` and commit all changes.
-GitHub Pages does the rest.

 ## License

 Feel free to use any of files.
 If you do use them, a link back to my personal webpage would be appreciated, but is not required.